-How a drug for Alzheimer’s sufferers could see the end of fillings
+How a drug for Alzheimer’s sufferers could see the end of fillings in the future

 No More Fillings: a drug for Alzheimer’s sufferers could be part of a dental breakthrough.
 Image by Kalinovskiy (via Shutterstock).